Windows Remote Desktop vs. Quick Assist for PC Remote Control

 Add Windows Remote Desktop Users

-Once you have everything configured, you can click on the Connect button and then enter a password for a user account on the remote computer that has been configured to be used with Remote Desktop.
+Once you have everything configured, you can click on the Connect button at the bottom of the client.
+Then you will need to enter a password for a user account on the remote computer that has been configured to be used with Remote Desktop.
+Press the OK button to initiate the network handshake.

 RDP Enter Credentials

-You will then most likely see a certificate message and you can simply click on the Yes button and can also check the box that says Don’t ask me again for connections to this computer if you do not want to see it in the future.
+You will then most likely see a certificate message pop up on your screen.
+You can simply click on the Yes button to bypass this warning and access the machine.
+You can also check the box that says Don’t ask me again for connections to this computer if you do not want to see it in the future.

 RDP Certificate popup

-You will then see the desktop of the remote computer as well as a toolbar at the top showing you the computer name, connection status and the option to minimize or close the remote session.
+You will then see the desktop of the remote computer displayed inside a new window.
+There is a toolbar at the top showing you the computer name, connection status and the option to minimize or close the remote session.
+Pin this bar to the top of your screen for easy access.

 Remote Desktop toolbar

 The desktop on the remote computer will then be locked and show the login prompt for the user that was logged in when the connection was made.
-If that user then logs into the remote computer, the person making the remote connection will then be logged out.
+If that user then logs into the remote computer locally, the person making the remote connection will then be logged out immediately.
+Only one person can view the active desktop at a time using this method.

 Once you open the app, you will have the choice to help someone (connect to their computer) or be helped by someone (they connect to your computer).
-If you are the one providing help, you will click on the Help someone button and it will generate a code that you will then need to provide to the other person.
-Then they will type in this code in the Enter code box in the Quick Assist app as seen below.
+If you are the one providing help, you will click on the Help someone button.
+This will generate a code that you will then need to provide to the other person.
+You will need to be signed into your Microsoft account to use Quick Assist as the helper.

 Quick Assist enter code